CCI-MOC/hil/docs/network-drivers.md

 These are just illustrative examples.
 You may have to do more to setup your switch before using it with HIL.

+For setup on other linux flavors refer to the openvswitch documentation.

 Optionally, a script is made available for reference at::